 - Because the time spent in Canada before you became a permanent resident is only credited as half-time, absences from Canada before you obtained permanent resident status are divided by two before they are included in the total number of days absent.

-I have spent a lot time in Canada before I became PR.
-Can I not calculate these day?
+I spent a lot of time in Canada before I became PR.
+Can I not calculate these days?

 APPLYING WITH FEWER THAN 1,095 DAYS OF PHYSICAL PRESENCE?